 Evidence is accumulating that exposure to typical (non-educational, non-therapeutic) video games is associated with later attention problems.
-It’s a highly charged subject, because scientists can never account for all possibilities and variables in a single study, and people tend to feel very strongly one way or the other about video games.
-A lot more study is needed because so little has been done that follows the same children over time.
-Based on findings including the following, the American Academy of Pediatrics issued cautions parents about video game use.
+It’s a highly charged subject because scientists can never account for all possibilities and variables in a single study, and people tend to feel very strongly one way or the other about video games.
+A lot more research is needed because so little has been done that follows the same children over time.
+Based on findings such as the following, the American Academy of Pediatrics issued cautions for parents about video game use.

 “…[A]mount of time spent playing video games is associated with greater attention problems…[B]oth television viewing and video game playing were uniquely associated with attention problems…[T]he total time spent with screen media (both television and video games) was positively related to attention problems.